 PhD language requirements are usually at a similar level to those found in Masters entry language requirements, but you should bear in mind that a PhD is a much more advanced qualification than a Masters.
 Even if the language requirements are the same, you’ll need to be highly proficient communicating and presenting your research in a number of methods.

 The table below should give you an idea of how scores in each English language test stack up against each other.
-It’s based on based on research from ETS (the company that administers the TOEFL test) and the University of Manchester’s language requirements.
+It’s based on research from The University of Manchester’s language requirements and PTE Academic comparisons.
 You should bear in mind that there’s no official equivalence between English language tests and individual universities may have different ways of converting scores between tests.